 “If drones fetch us result, I will send a proposal to procure drones and form an exclusive drone team,” said Vishwajit Kampati, Director of EVDM, GHMC.
 In case of a heavy downpour or a hailstorm, the drones will come handy, added the official.

 “We can check the condition of people stuck in case of a building collapse.
 Dilapidated buildings can be identified to alert people.
-We can also identify heavily inundated areas, monitor uprooted trees, status of hoardings and the roads which need to be cleared in case of water logging to ensure seamless traffic,” said a GHMC official.
+We can also identify heavily inundated areas, monitor uprooted trees, the status of hoardings and the roads which need to be cleared in case of water logging to ensure seamless traffic,” said a GHMC official.